-- Eat and drink more, building reserves of fat and water
+- Eat and drink more, building reserves of fat and water.

-- Start digging more and more frequently
+- Start digging more frequently.

-- Become lethargic and lazy
+- Become lethargic.

-- Deliberately spill water on the substrate to create moisture
+- Deliberately spill water to create humidity.

-- Turn to an ashy, gray color
+- Turn an ashy, gray color.

 Do Hermit Crabs Smell When They Die?

-Also, the behavior of surviving hermit crabs will also reveal the death of a comrade.
-As per the Journal of Experimental Marine Biology and Ecology, this scent is more appealing than food.
+Also, the behavior of surviving hermit crabs will reveal the death of a comrade.
+According to the Journal of Experimental Marine Biology and Ecology, this scent is more appealing than food.